Ambigram: Spinonyms

-Perceptual shift ambigrams
+Perceptual shift

 Perceptual shift ambigrams, also called "oscillation" ambigrams, are designs with no symmetry but can be read as two different words depending on how the curves of the letters are interpreted.
 These ambigrams work on the principle of rabbit-duck-style ambiguous images.

 For example Douglas Hofstadter expresses the dual nature of light as revealed by physics with his perceptual shift ambigram Wave / Particle.

-90° rotational ambigrams
+90° rotational

 "Quarter-turn" ambigrams or 90° rotational ambigrams turn clockwise or counterclockwise to express different meanings.
-For example, the letter U can turn into a C and reciprocally, or the letters M or W into an E.
+For example, the letter A can turn into a D and reciprocally, or the letters M (or W) into an E (or a B).

+Hofstadter illustrates this concept with the ambigram "Fuga," written vertically, transformed into "Bach," horizontally, after a 90-degree clockwise rotation.

-Totem ambigrams
+Totem

 A totem ambigram is an ambigram whose letters are stacked like a totem, most often offering a vertical axis mirror symmetry.

 This type helps when several letters fit together, but hardly the whole word.

 For example, in the Maria monogram, the letters M, A and I are individually symmetrical, and the pairing R/A is almost naturally mirroring.

 When adequately stacked, the 5 letters produce a nice totem ambigram, whereas the whole name "Maria" would not offer the same cooperativeness.

 The ambigrammist artist John Langdon designed several totemic assemblages, such as the word "METRO" composed of the symmetrical letter M, then section ETR, and below O; or the sentence "THANK YOU", vertical assembly of T, H, A, then of the symmetric NK couple, then finally Y, O, U.

-Fractal ambigrams
+Fractal

 In mathematics, a fractal is a geometrical shape that exhibits invariance under scaling.

 A piece of the whole, if enlarged, has the same geometrical features as the entire object itself.

 A fractal ambigram is a sort of space-filling ambigrams where the tiled word branches from itself and then shrinks in a self-similar manner, forming a fractal.

-In general, only a few letters are constrainted in a fractal ambigram.
+In general, only a few letters are constrained in a fractal ambigram.
 The other letters don't need to look like any other, and thus can be shaped freely.

-3-Dimensional ambigrams
+3-dimensional

 A 3D ambigram is a design where an object is presented that will appear to read several letters or words when viewed from different angles.

 Such designs can be generated using constructive solid geometry, a technique used in solid modeling, and then physically constructed with the rapid prototyping method.

 3-dimensional ambigram sculptures can also be achieved in plastic arts.
 They are volume ambigrams.

 The original 1979 edition of Hofstadter's Gödel, Escher, Bach featured two 3-D ambigrams on the cover.

-Complex ambigrams
+Complex

 Complex ambigrams are ambigrams involving more than one symmetry, or satisfying the criteria for several types.
 For example, a complex ambigram can be both rotational and mirror with a 4-fold dihedral symmetry.
 Or a spinonym that reads upside down is also a complex ambigram.

+Other glyphs

 Symbols

-Other languages
+Some symbols like summation (Σ), dollar ($) and the equals sign (=) are symmetrical.